Riviera–El Paso, TX

 Dinner Menu

-The Salsa here is what I consider to be on the wimpy side, although it has a good flavor and is not diluted with tomatoes or other fillers they use in other parts of the United States (such as Oklahoma).
+The Salsa here is less spicy than some, although it has a good flavor and is not diluted with tomatoes or other fillers they use in other parts of the United States (such as Oklahoma).

 Riviera has now eliminated the lunch menu, and just has one menu for both lunch and dinner.
-The various combination plates have also been changed to just three.
+The various combination plates have also been changed to just four.
 The “Combo Dos,” though, has what I consider to be the best of the restaurant –enchiladas and chile relleno.

 There are two Enchiladas (your choice of color but I like the red ones).
-In the past I have gotten them flat but I am now ordering the default rolled ones because they come with a generous amount of sauce (something that many times only happens when you order them flat).
+In the past I have gotten them flat but I am now ordering the default rolled ones because they come with a generous amount of sauce (something that at many restaurants only happens when you order them flat).

 The Chile Relleno has a little bit of cooking oil that is evident along with some seeds inside, but has a good flavor and good cheese (I think they use Monterey Jack for both the enchiladas and chile relleno).

 To me the Tacos are just a bonus and I would be just as happy if I could get a combination plate without them (you can get beef, chicken, or shredded beef).
+Although the tacos are fried they do not taste greasy (unless you are like me and generally try to avoid all fried food).

 The Rice and Beans are also excellent here, a key factor that I think puts Riviera in the category of the city’s better Mexican restaurants.

 The Chicken Flauta used to be available as an a la carte item from the dinner menu, but now just comes three to an order.
 In the past I did not think they were as flavorful as some of the tacos, although i do really like the guacamole at Rivera (which comes on an order of flautas).
+Some information from the staff indicated that the flautas are made with frozen meat while the taco meat is not frozen, so perhaps this is another reason my taste buds prefer the tacos.

 Other Notes